 People at risk of Plantar Fasciitis tend to be on their feet a lot – school teachers, runners, nurses, hospitality workers and those with a few extra kilos.

 Plantar Fasciitis is usually noticeable on the first few steps after rest or being seated.
 The pain is frequently described as “like walking on broken glass” – especially in the morning.

 Inappropriate footwear (in Brisbane, lots of people Google Plantar Fasciitis Sandals) and muscle tightness is the primary plantar fasciitis cause and will lead to worsening symptoms.
 An excellent plantar fasciitis remedy is corrective exercises.

 Exercises for Plantar Fasciitis - also known as corrective exercises are the best way to calm most early and intermediate Plantar Fasciopathies.

 Calming down an early to moderate Plantar Fasciitis is a role your Myotherapist is perfectly suited to.
-They will use a combination of Remedial massage and Dry Needling for muscular relief and plantar fasciitis exercises to strengthen the region.
+They will use a combination of Remedial massage, Cold Laser Therapy and Dry Needling for muscular relief and plantar fasciitis exercises to strengthen the region.
 This is a cheap, non-invasive and time efficient plantar fasciitis remedy.

 Dry needling and electro-tens therapy can provide short term relief of plantar fascia pain – allowing people to perform their Plantar Fasciitis exercises with confidence.